 Do conference sessions have to be serious to be authoritative?
 Must sharing knowledge be a dull affair?

 There was a time when the wisdom was that a speaker should start with a joke to relax his (invariably his) audience.
 Thereafter, relaxation achieved, the remainder of the talk would be deadly serious, saturating the audience with the extent and depth of his knowledge.

 There was a time when knowledge came in encyclopedias and was communicated by the pronouncements of authorities.
-Knowledge was essentially immutable, occasionally updated, a reassuringly solid basis for our worldview.
+It was essentially immutable, occasionally updated, a reassuringly solid basis for our worldview.

 Or so we believed.

-Today we are starting to see that knowledge no longer resides neatly in our books, computers or brains as a discrete collection of clear, unambiguous facts and theories.
-Knowledge has become a networked multi-brain entity, born in the gestalt of a group not an individual.
+Today we are starting to see that learning no longer resides neatly in our books, computers or brains as a discrete collection of clear, unambiguous facts and theories.
+Learning has become a networked multi-brain entity, born in the gestalt of a group not an individual.
 And, charmingly, as David Weinberger says, it has taken on a quintessential human characteristic.